-Examples of past and current Andell portfolio companies include Allied Universal, AmWINS Group, Chicago Fire, BSN Sports, Universal Studios, MyEyeDr., NSC Minerals Ltd., Inc., Watco Companies, LLC, USI Insurance Services, Medforth Global Healthcare Education, Savage x Fenty, The Seagram Company Ltd, and University of St. Augustine.
-Andell’s real estate platform includes a variety of investments across all asset classes and throughout the capital structure.
+Examples of additional past and current Andell portfolio companies include Allied Universal, AmWINS Group, Medforth Global Healthcare Education, MyEyeDr., NSC Minerals, Savage x Fenty, The Seagram Company, Universal Studios, University of St. Augustine, USI Insurance Services, and Watco Companies.

 Earlier in his career, Andrew was a senior executive with Universal Studios in London and played a key role in the oversight of its international operations, focusing primarily in the music and filmed entertainment groups.
 Andrew also previously produced feature films through Andell Entertainment, including “State of Play,” starring Russell Crowe and “Millions,” directed by Danny Boyle.
 Prior to his time in the media industry, Andrew worked in restructuring and mergers and acquisitions at Alex.
 Brown & Sons in New York.